William Halling

-William Halling (19 March 1744 - 12 April 1796), born Vitus Halling and after 1772 frequently referred to as Brigadér Halling, was a Danish nabob and landowner.
+William Halling (born Vitus Halling; 19 March 1744–12 April 1796), frequently referred to as Brigadér Halling after 1772, was a Danish nabob and landowner.
 He owned the Brigadér Halling House in Copenhagen and Dronninglund in Vendsyssel.

 Early life

 Halling was born in the rectory in Hårslev on Zealand, the son of the local vicar Mogens Halling and his wife Elisabeth Marie née Olivarius.
 The family came from the Halling Valley in Akershus, Norway.
-In 1859 he became an assistant in the Danish Asia Company in Copenhagen.
+In 1859 he became an assistant in the Danish Asiatic Company in Copenhagen.

 Years in India

 He travelled to Tranquebar in 1760 and a few years later continued to College on the Malabar Coast.
 He was promoted to senior assistant (overassistent) but fell foul of opperhoved P. Scheel and returned to Tranquebar in 1766 from where he continued to Bengal to enroll in the British army.
 He served under Major-General Robert Clive, was promoted to captain, and, probably in Spanish service, took part in the conquest of Manila.